 The 2026 Pricing Matrix: What Each Platform Actually Costs

-The average cost per hire in the U.S. is $4,700, according to SHRM's 2025 Recruiting Benchmarking Report.
-That makes platform pricing a meaningful variable in your total recruitment spend - especially when annual contracts for enterprise tools can exceed the cost of hiring a junior recruiter.
+At $4,700 average cost per hire in the U.S. (SHRM, 2025), platform pricing is a meaningful variable in total recruitment spend.
+Annual contracts for enterprise tools can easily exceed the cost of hiring a junior recruiter.

 | Platform | Starting Price | Free Tier | Contract Minimum | Target Market |